 Over a period of time, the Index.dat file in the History folder – and other folders too – could become very large.
 You cannot delete it or resize it using built-in options.
 Even if you clear the Internet Explorer History by clicking the Clear History button, the size of the Index.dat file will not change.
 Nor will changing the Days to keep pages in history value to 0 change its size.
 You will have to delete it.

-Go here to find some interesting facts about Temporary Files in Windows.
+Go here to find some interesting facts about Temporary Files.